-Uncertainty regarding Japan's nuclear future and the long-term impact on the uranium market remains.
-However, new government nuclear safety regulations were adopted in July providing a regulatory framework for up to 15 nuclear reactor restarts now planned for July, 2015.
+Japan's nuclear future and the long-term impact on the uranium market remains uncertain.
 In late February, 2014, Japan announced its new draft energy program, which stated that nuclear power is to remain "an important base load electricity source."
 (Dundee Capital Markets- Uranium Sector Update, February 25, 2014).
 In April 2014, the Japanese government approved the Energy Plan stating "reactors will be restarted once their safety is confirmed" (Raymond James, Uranium Industry Comment, April 11, 2014), and a total of 17 reactors have now applied for restart.
+In July, the government adopted new nuclear safety regulations providing a regulatory framework for up to 15 nuclear reactor restarts now planned for July, 2015.
 The timing of the nuclear reactor restarts in Japan is expected to impact the drawdown of current excess supply in the marketplace.
+Subsequent to the quarter ended September 30, 2014, regional authorities in Japan approved the restart of the idled Sendai nuclear plant, subject to passing operational safety check inspections.
+The Sendai reactors, which are located 1,000 km southwest of Tokyo, would become the first to restart since the Fukushima event.
+This approval may expedite the process to reinstate more Japanese reactors in the months ahead.
+The news prompted the spot uranium price to jump US \$1.44/lb. to US \$39.25/lb., its highest level in 16 months.
+Should the renewed buying interest be sustained, increased contracting and reduced spot supplies may exert continued upward pressure on prices.

 The events in Japan have caused certain countries to make strong political statements to end their use of nuclear power.
-Germany stated its intention to close all seventeen nuclear reactors, while Switzerland suspended the approval process for three new nuclear reactors, later making the ban permanent.
-Switzerland's five existing reactors, which supply 40% of the country's power, will not be replaced at the end of their life span, with the last plant to go off-line in 2034.
-In November 2011, Mexico announced its plans to cancel the planned construction of ten nuclear power plants, and in May 2012, Brazil, which had initiated plans to construct between four and eight nuclear power plants to 2030, has cancelled its program.
+Shortly after the Fukushima event, Germany stated its intention to close all 17 nuclear reactors, while Switzerland suspended the approval process for 3 new nuclear reactors, later making the ban permanent.
+Switzerland's 5 existing reactors, which supply 40% of the country's power, will not be replaced at the end of their life span, with the last plant to go off-line in 2034.
+In November 2011, Mexico announced its plans to cancel the planned construction of 10 nuclear power plants, and in May 2012, Brazil, which had initiated plans to construct between 4 and 8 nuclear power plants to 2030, has cancelled its program.

 In contrast, there remain many countries that continue to favor nuclear power.
 In February 2014, the Financial Times reported that there are now more nuclear power plants under construction, planned or proposed than prior to the Fukushima event.
 Long-term plans for the construction of the largest number of new nuclear power plants continue to come from: China, South Korea, Russia, and India.
 These countries are maintaining their current nuclear reactor development plans with a focus on increased safety.
 In 2012, China announced that it had completed its nuclear inspections.
-New nuclear safety regulations were adopted in 2014, and construction has since begun on five new nuclear reactors.
-By 2023, the number of operating nuclear plants worldwide is expected to increase from 435 to 526.
+New nuclear safety regulations were adopted in 2014, and construction has since begun on 5 new nuclear reactors.
+By 2023, the number of operating nuclear plants worldwide is expected to increase from 436 to 526.